ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 `max_connections` doesn't impact performance, but if a high client connection count is expected/required, it's a good idea to raise this in order to not reject request from clients.
 Keep in mind that more client connections means more resources will be consumed (especially memory).
 Setting this to something higher is completely dependent on use case and requirements.

 `max_prepared_stmt_count` is 16382 by default.
-It's a good idea to set this as small as possible in order to help prevent denial-of-service attacks.
+It's a good idea to set this as small as possible in order to help prevent denial of service attacks.
 We set it very large because we are in a test environment that uses many prepared statements.

 ### Memory Related Configuration